chaithrakc/battery-monitor/README.md

  Monitor's the battery of the system when plugged in.
 It will notify when the battery exceeds a certain percentage through WhatsApp and desktop notification.

  ## Requirements
- Sending Whatsapp messages requires a Twilio account.
-Follow this [tutorial](https://www.twilio.com/docs/whatsapp/quickstart/python#sign-up-for-twilio-and-activate-the-sandbox) to create a Whatsapp channel using Twilio.
+ Sending WhatsApp messages requires a Twilio account.
+Follow this [tutorial](https://www.twilio.com/docs/whatsapp/quickstart/python#sign-up-for-twilio-and-activate-the-sandbox) to create a WhatsApp channel using Twilio.

  ## How to use?
  1. Modify `resources/settings.json` with your settings